 Alternatively known as facial fat grafting, cheek fat grafting, cheek liposculpture or cheek microfat augmentation, facial augmentation with fat transfer seeks to restore some of the volume lost in the face.
-The result is a fuller, more youthful looking face.
+The result is a fuller, more youthful look.

 Candidates for Fat Transfer

 An ideal candidate for facial fat grafting is a person is who is experiencing volume loss due to aging.
-Some people naturally have little volume in their cheek area, but such people are usually better served by other facial augmentation surgeries, such as cheek implants.
+Some people naturally have little volume in their cheek area even when they are young, but such people are usually better served by other facial augmentation surgeries, such as cheek implants.

-Facial fat grafting is a two part surgery that is usually performed in an ambulatory surgical center.
+Facial fat grafting is a two-part surgery that is usually performed in an ambulatory surgical center.
 The first phase of the procedure involves extracting the fat from the patient’s body.
-The second phase is actually injecting the fat into the facial area.
-In both areas the surgical approach to harvest and place the fat is through incisions less than 1/8 inch long.
+The second phase is injecting the fat into the facial area.
+In both areas, the surgical approach to harvest and place the fat is performed through incisions less than 1/8 inch long.

-Often, the procedure is performed with either sedation or general anesthesia.
+Often, the procedure is performed under either sedation or general anesthesia.
 It can take up to an hour to inject the fat into the cheek area.
 How much of the fat will remain in the treated area and how much will be reabsorbed by the body can be difficult to predict.
-Some patients decide to have a second procedure performed later on, to replace any fat that the body absorbed.
+Some patients decide to have a second procedure performed, later on, to replace any fat that the body absorbed.

 After fat transfer, recovery can take up to a week.
 It’s common for people to have some mild discomfort as well as some bruising in the injection areas.

 Frequently Asked Questions About Facial Augmentation

 Fat transfer is the process of harvesting fat from one part of the body and injecting it into another area.
 The goal of fat transfer is to increase volume and fullness in the treated area.
 Facial fat grafting is just one example of fat transfer and may be combined with other areas of liposuction to reduce areas such as under the chin.